loozhengyuan/oracle/README.md

 ##### Test run

-Since Techxicon runs on Django, they provided a very very good [https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/](documentation) of checklist that needs to be completed before deploying.
+Since Oracle runs on Django, they provided a very very good [https://docs.djangoproject.com/en/2.0/howto/deployment/checklist/](documentation) of checklist that needs to be completed before deploying.
 Some of these can even be automated using the following command:
 ```shell
 python manage.py check --deploy
 ```